 - Intimidation, or

-A Bane civil action typically demand that the defendant pay:
+A Bane civil action typically demands that the defendant pay:

 - Compensation for the interference,